 This progressive approach combined with robust academic skills also prepares students for further progression in postgraduate education and/or the field of research.

-Graduates will be eligible for membership of the Association for the Scientific Study in Veterinary and Animal Physiotherapy (ASSVAP).
-ASSVAP is a leading professional association representing animal therapists across a wide range of disciplines including physiotherapy, chiropractic, and osteopathy.
+Graduates will be eligible for membership of the Institute of Registered Veterinary and Animal Physiotherapists (IRVAP).
+IRVAP is a leading professional association representing animal therapists across a wide range of disciplines including physiotherapy, chiropractic, and osteopathy.

 UCAS Course code